-- To raise awareness of countries' unique opportunities, challenges and constraints concerning e-commerce; - To mobilize and rationalize available financial and human resources for the implementation of priority projects that would address those challenges and constraints; - To strengthen coherence and synergies among partner activities to further the use and gains from e-commerce in developing countries.
+- 2) mobilize and rationalize available financial and human resources for the implementation of priority projects that would address those challenges and constraints; and - 3) strengthen coherence and synergies among partner activities to further the use and gains from e-commerce in developing countries.

-Aid for eTrade will seek synergies with other international initiatives and mechanisms, such as Aid for Trade and the Enhanced Integrated Framework, as well as with projects implemented by individual partners.
-The Aid for eTrade initiative is expected to help developing countries navigate more easily the landscape of supply of technical and financial cooperation from the international community while at the same time giving donors a clear picture of technical assistance programmes to be funded and helping them evaluate the results they deliver.
-The overall effect would include greater transparency, aid efficiency and impact.
+Aid for eTrade will seek synergies with other international initiatives and mechanisms, such as Aid for Trade and the Enhanced Integrated Framework (EIF), as well as with the projects implemented by individual partners.
+The Aid for eTrade Initiative is expected to help developing countries to navigate more easily the supply of technical and financial cooperation capacity efforts from the international community while at the same time giving donors a clear picture of technical assistance programmes to fund and help them evaluate the results they deliver.
+The overall effect would include greater transparency and aid efficiency as well as increased impact.

-As a platform, Aid for eTrade will create opportunities for partners to accomplish more than they could on their own and avoid duplication of work by:
+As a platform, Aid for eTrade will create opportunities for Partners to accomplish more than they could on their own and avoid duplication of work by:

-- Developing innovative development solutions to catalyse e-commerce through a systematic dialogue among all relevant stakeholders, and crowdsourcing, predictive analytics and artificial intelligence applications; - Pooling cross-sectoral capabilities for crafting development solutions and interventions leveraging each partner's capabilities to reap synergies; - Developing joint initiatives for technical and financial assistance on e-commerce that leverage complementary competencies to create a total that is greater than the sum of its parts; - Preparing joint studies, surveys and knowledge products to raise awareness about ecommerce and to examine key related issues.
-Products may assess regularly the state of e-commerce in countries, regions and worldwide, drawing on existing and new data and indexes; - Drawing on private sector inputs, ideas and solutions, as well as promoting dialogue on public-private partnerships and possible pilot initiatives involving the private sector; - Sharing data on e-commerce-related interventions and development solutions; - Co-developing project evaluation and monitoring methods to assess what works.
-This may draw on and go beyond the 2013 aid for trade management framework of the Organization for Economic Cooperation and Development (OECD) and its comprehensive set of indicators for project evaluations.
-Monitoring should include a qualitative and quantitative analysis of the contribution to the growth of e-commerce
+- Developing innovative development solutions to catalyze e-commerce through systematic dialogue among all relevant stakeholders and crowdsourcing, predictive analytics and artificial intelligence applications.2 - Pooling cross-sectoral capabilities for crafting development solutions and interventions leveraging each partner's capabilities to reap synergies. - Developing joint initiatives for technical and financial assistance on e-commerce that leverage complementary competencies to create a total that is greater than the sum of its parts. - Preparing joint studies, surveys and knowledge products to raise awareness about ecommerce and to examine key related issues.
+Products may assess regularly the state of e-commerce in countries, regions and globally, drawing on existing and new data and indexes. - Drawing on private sector inputs, ideas and solutions, as well as promoting dialogue on PPPs and possible pilot initiatives involving the private sector. - Sharing data on e-commerce-related interventions and development solutions. - Co-developing project evaluation and monitoring methods to assess "what works".
+This may draw on, and go beyond, the OECD's 2013 Management Framework for Aid for Trade, and its comprehensive set of indicators for project evaluations.
+The monitoring should include a qualitative and quantitative analysis of the contribution to the growth of e-commerce